-Poultry MOIs are primarily issued when the establishment is mistreating birds up until the kill step, but the mistreatment event does not demonstrate that the establishment's process is out of control.
-The MOI documents the discussion between IPP and the establishment management about the poultry mistreatment event.
+Poultry Mistreatment MOIs are primarily issued when the establishment is mistreating birds at any point prior to the kill step, but the mistreatment event does not demonstrate that the establishment's process is out of control.
+The MOI documents the discussion between IPP and establishment management about the poultry mistreatment event.
 In addition, you are to document the discussion and any planned actions on the part of the establishment in a MOI.
-Give a copy of the MOI to establishment managers, keep a copy in the inspection file, and send a copy to the DVMS.
+Give a copy of the MOI to establishment management, keep a copy in the inspection file, and send a copy to the DVMS.

-- 1. IPP should document poultry mistreatment MOI when: for example, - a.
-Isolated instances of a bird still breathing when entering the scalder - b.
-Unusually high number of injuries to birds such as broken legs, wings, but no evidence of intentional mistreatment - 2.
+- 1. IPP should document a poultry mistreatment MOI when, for example: - a.
+Isolated instance of a bird still breathing when entering the scalder. - b.
+Unusually high number of injuries to birds such as broken legs, wings, but no evidence of intentional mistreatment. - 2.
 After observing poultry mistreatment, IPP should: - a.
-Notify the establishment immediately

-- b.
-Discuss the mistreatment after the event is resolved, and advise the establishment that preventing mistreatment decreases the production of adulterated carcasses. - c.
-Document the discussion, and any establishment's planned actions
+Notify the establishment immediately. - b.
+Discuss the mistreatment after the event is resolved and advise the establishment that preventing mistreatment decreases the production of adulterated carcasses. - c.
+Document the discussion, and any further planned actions proffered by the establishment.